 In July 2012, Walgreen acquired a 144-store strong regional drug retail chain, USA Drug, owned by Stephen L. LaFrance Holdings Inc., in a $438 million mostly-stock deal.
 The retail chain includes names such as USA Drug, Super D Drug, May's Drug Stores, Med-X Drugs and Drug Warehouse and has a major presence in mid-Southern United States.
 The 144 stores posted sales of about $825 million in 2011.

 Walgreens's Share of Retail Prescriptions Filled in the US: Walgreens' share of the total prescriptions filled in the US declined to 17.4% in 2012 as a result of its dispute with Express Scripts and loss of a major chunk of the corresponding 90 million prescriptions.
-The two reached a fresh agreement to allow Express customers fill prescriptions at Walgreen stores, starting September 15, 2012.
-Accordingly, we expect the market share to improve back to 18.1% in 2013, assuming Walgreen succeeds in winning back old customers post the disruption.
-We believe the market share could gradually improve to historical levels of 19.5% over our forecast period based on the strength of its retail network as well as an increase in online sales post the acquisition of Drugstore.com.
-If, however, Walgreen's market share in retail prescriptions stays close to the 18% level due to slow growth, inability to attract lost and sticky customers or loss of more business, there could be a 5% downside to our current price estimate.
+The two reached a fresh agreement to allow Express customers fill prescriptions at Walgreen stores, starting September 15, 2012, which helped Walgreen regain some of its lost market share in 2013 (17.8% market share in 2013).
+We believe Walgreen's share in retail prescriptions filled in the U.S. will reach 20% by the end of our review period based on the strength of its retail network as well as an increase in online sales post the acquisition of Drugstore.com.
+If Walgreen's market share in retail prescriptions stays constant due to slow growth, inability to attract lost and sticky customers or loss of more business, there could be an approximate 10% downside to our current price estimate.

-EBITDA Margin for Prescription Drug Sales: We currently forecast EBITDA margins for prescription drugs sales to rise consistently over our forecast horizon, from 10% in FY 2011-12 to 12% over the next few years.
+EBITDA Margin for Prescription Drug Sales: We currently forecast EBITDA margins for prescription drugs sales to rise consistently over our forecast horizon, from 10.4% in 2013 to 11% over the next few years.
 This increase is largely expected due to higher pharmacy margins resulting from an increase in generic drug sales, cost savings resulting from Walgreen's restructuring initiatives and greater buying power as a result of the agreement with AmerisourceBergen.
-Sales of lower priced generic drugs are expected to increase faster than branded drugs with patents for a large number of branded drugs expiring in the near future (eg. Pfizer’s Lipitor drug with $11 billion in annual sales lost patent protection in Nov 2011).
-Over the next three years, over $170 billion worth of drugs would lose patent protection, opening them to generics and driving higher margins.
-Gross profit dollars are approximately 50% higher on generic drugs than on the branded drugs.
-With the generic wave, each script is expected to bring an incremental $5-7 in profits, allowing up to 10% growth in EBIT margins.
-If, however, there is increased reimbursement pressure from Pharmacy Benefit Managers (particularly in light of the ongoing industry consolidation) and the gross margins stay close to the current levels, there could be a 15% downside to the Trefis price estimate.
+However, if gross margins stay close to the current level, on account of an increase in reimbursement pressure from Pharmacy Benefit Managers (particularly in light of the ongoing industry consolidation), there could be a less than 10% downside to the Trefis price estimate.